Rockmelon wrapped in prosciutto with lots of ground black pepper on top 👌🏻 @ Canyonleigh https://t.co/ayKStscrnu

 Am I in favour of the Health Stars?

-I much prefer the Tick where there are over 30 categories each with a separate criteria behind your product getting the red logo or not but the Tick doesn’t dazzle shoppers with all the calculations which are done behind the scenes.
+I much prefer the Tick where there are over 30 categories each with a separate criteria behind your product getting the red logo or not.
+The Tick doesn’t dazzle shoppers with all the calculations - which are done behind the scenes.
 Read why I’m in favour of the Tick here.

-- The Stars rating tells shoppers more and is more meaningful than the %DI which just looks like a set of numbers.
+• The Stars rating tells shoppers more and is more meaningful than the %DI.

 What the Health Stars CAN help you with